Tuesday, March 26, 2013

 "Great White Throne"

-"Abraham" "Isaac and Jacob"
+"Isaac and Jacob"

 We only spent about 5 hours in the park, but we saw a lot in this short time and the drive out of the western exit of the park is beautiful!
 God's creation is amazing!